XLove3/NLDR/README.md

 __<span style="color:firebrick">** Please Note **</span>__

-<span style="color:firebrick">_Rerun the program as many times as you'd like, however between each time running the game, you'll want to close the main window, as it will not re-open until the previous one is closed._</span>
+_<span style="color:firebrick">Rerun the program as many times as you'd like, however between each time running the game, you'll want to __close the main window__, as it will not re-open until the previous one is closed.</span>_

-# <span style="color:forestgreen">Enjoy playing the game!</span>
+# <span style="color:forestgreen">Thank you for playing _Neat Little Dice Roller_!</span>